JureRelja/neat-merchant-website/content/posts/2025-01-20-how-to-create-mix-and-match-bundles-on-shopify.md

 _You can find the page link of the individual bundle by clicking the edit button.
 You will be redirected to a new page where you will be able to find or edit all the information regarding that bundle._

-# Overview
+# Wrapping up

 As you can see, the whole process of installing the app and configuring your first mix and match bundle was very easy.
+So, don't keep waiting anymore and start using mix and match bundles on your store.

+In this tutorial, I've shown you how to create mix and match bundles using [**NeatBundles Shopify app**](https://apps.shopify.com/neat-bundles).
+I need to mention that there are other Shopify apps that have similar features such as Easy Bundles or ZenBox: Bundle Builder, but as far as I know, NeatBundles is the cheapest of them all while still containing most of the essential features that everyone will need.
+On top of being the most affordable app, NeatBundles also offers a 30-day free trial.
+There is also a support team that you can reach out to.